-17.62.030 - When required.
+17.62.030 When required.

 Site plan and design review shall be required for all development of real property in all zones except the low and medium density residential districts, unless otherwise provided for by this title or as a condition of approval of a permit.
-Site plan and design review shall also apply to all conditional uses, cluster housing developments, multi-family uses, and non-residential uses in all zones.
-Site Plan and Design Review does not apply to activities occurring within the right-of-way except for communication facilities pursuant to OCMC 17.80.
+Site plan and design review shall also apply to all conditional uses, cluster housing developments, multifamily uses, manufactured home parks, and nonresidential uses in all zones.
+Site plan and design review does not apply to activities occurring within the right-of-way except for communication facilities pursuant to OCMC 17.80.

-Site plan and design review is required for a change in use between the uses in Table 17.62.030: Table 17.62.030
+Site plan and design review is required for a change in use between the uses in Table 17.62.030:

-Existing Use Proposed Use

-Residential Nonresidential use, including but not limited to: commercial, office,

-industrial, retail, or institutional

-Single-family or duplex 3 or more dwellings
+Existing Use Proposed Use Residential Nonresidential use, including but not limited to: commercial, office, industrial, retail, or institutional Single-family or duplex 5 or more dwellings, except cottage cluster